1916063/pps-report/Report.md

 4. Write a code to print the smallest number.
 5. Write a code to print the character in a reverse way.
 6. Write a code to print the area and perimeter of the rectangle.
-7. Write a code to print  a factorial
-8. Write a code to print to check the timings
-9. Write a code to print farnehite to centrigrade
-10. Write a code to print the table of any number
-11. Write a code to print program of the prime numbers
-12. Write a code to print program of the swap of numbers using temporary variables
-13. Write a code to print program of area and perimeter of the circle
-14. Write a code to print program to find interest
-15. Write a code to print program to find maximum number
-16. Write a code to print program to find minimum number
-17. Write a code to print program to find a power of number
-18. Write a code to print program to find square of number
-19. Write a code to print program to find the swap of number without using temporary variables
-20. Write a code to print program to use arithmetic operators
-21. Write a code to print program to use assignment operators
-22. Write a code to print program to use operator precedence
-23. Write a code to print program to find average
-24. Write a code to print program for addition of 2*2 matrices
-25. Write a code to print
-26. Write a code to print
-27. Write a code to print
-28. Write a code to print
-29. Write a code to print
-30. Write a code to print
-31. Write a code to print
-32. Write a code to print
-33. Write a code to print
-34. Write a code to print
-35. Write a code to print
-36. Write a code to print
-37. Write a code to print
-38. Write a code to print
-39. Write a code to print
-40. Write a code to print
+7. Write a code to print  a factorial.
+8. Write a code to print to check the timings.
+9. Write a code to print farnehite to centrigrade.
+10. Write a code to print the table of any number.
+11. Write a code to print program of the prime numbers.
+12. Write a code to print program of the swap of numbers using temporary variables.
+13. Write a code to print program of area and perimeter of the circle.
+14. Write a code to print program to find interest .
+15. Write a code to print program to find maximum number.
+16. Write a code to print program to find minimum number.
+17. Write a code to print program to find a power of number.
+18. Write a code to print program to find square of number.
+19. Write a code to print program to find the swap of number without using temporary variables.
+20. Write a code to print program to use arithmetic operators.
+21. Write a code to print program to use assignment operators.
+22. Write a code to print program to use operator precedence.
+23. Write a code to print program to find average.
+24. Write a code to print program for addition of 2*2 matrices.
+25. Write a code to print program to take 5 values from the user and store them in an array and print the elements.
+26. write a code to print program the number is even or odd using if-else loop .
+27. write a code to print program for sum of first natural numbers using for loop.
+28. write a code to print Fizzbuzz of a integer.
+29. write a code to print  Program of FizzBuzz in a continues loop.
+30. Write a computer program in C, to print nth term, and sum up to nth term for series.
+31. Write a computer program in C, which take integer input from user.
+If entered value > 10, it will call a function, which prints multiplication table of of entered number, from 1 to 10.
+32. write a code to print program of game of life.
+33. Write a C Program to Check Whether a Number is Positive or Negative .
+34.  write a C Program to Display Characters from A to Z Using Loop.

 -------------
 # Program no. :- 1
 Write a code to print hello world
-Input of the program
+### Input of the program
 ```c
 #include<stdio.h>
 int main()